laoban-dev/laoban/README.md

 ## options

 ### option `-a`
 The -a means 'in all projects'.
-Without this laoban will execute the command only in the current directory.
+Without this laoban looks at the current directory
-If the current directory is not a project directory strange things may result

-If -a is present laoban will run the command across the projects, and (unless -q is present) print the output from the command
+* If it contains a project.details.json, the command is executed in this directory only
+* If it doesn't contain a project.details.json the command is executed as though -a had been specified

+### options `-p <project>`
+You can give a regex for the project name and the command will be executed in those projects

+Example
+* You are in a project X that depends on another project Y
+* you type laoban tsc -p X
+    * Now the tsc is executed in project X

 ### option `-s`
 This allows a bit of debugging of scripts.
 If you are having problems adding -s gives a little more information about what is happening

+This is a great option when you want 'information from many places'.
+Like
+* laoban run 'ls *.config' -as

 ### option `-d`
 This is a dryrun.
 Instead of executing the command, it is just printed.
 This includes dereferencing the variables.